DeepRolling/blog/data/notification-in-react-native.md

     "date"     : "11-02-2021"
 }}}

 Notification is a importent part of mobile application development .As you see , most  application have serveral functionality to interact with user .

 For example , the Alarm application can notificate user it's time to do something.
 And the food-express application can remind user to get them food back , and if there are some problem open when delivery-man delivery the fresh food to you.

 On acount of **serveral custom ROM base on AOSP(Android Open Source Project)** in China , send notification to phone become **more complicated** when user kill the running application.
->By the way , the behavior of built-in some application user not wantted in smart-phone is really sicky!Fuck the manufacturers!
+>By the way , the behavior of built some application user not wantted in smart-phone is really sicky !
+Fuck the manufacturers!

 We know that the offline notification is importent for us , Imagine you would not receive the book success notification after you kill the airport ticket book application .
 It's definitely terrible.
 So for achieve this capbility ,we need integrate the library published by manufactuters to our project.